woylie/let_me/README.md

     action :create do
       allow role: :editor
       allow role: :writer
+      desc "Create a new article"
     end

     # Viewing articles is always allowed, unless the user is banned.
     action :read do
       allow true
       deny :banned
+      desc "Read an article"
     end

     # Updating an article is allowed if (the user role is `editor`) OR